Virginia Parker Prize

 The Canada Council is committed to equity and inclusion, and encourages applications and nominations from individuals, groups and organizations from culturally diverse, Deaf, disability and official language minority communities.
 The Canada Council recognizes and affirms the Aboriginal and treaty rights of the Indigenous peoples of this land and encourages applications and nominations from First Nations, Inuit and Métis individuals, groups, and organizations in all its programs.
 Measures are in place in all programs to support these commitments.

 The Virginia Parker Prize, valued at $25,000, is awarded annually to a Canadian classical singer, instrumentalist or conductor under the age of 32, who has received past grants and/or prizes from the Canada Council.
 The prize was established in 1982 by the late Virginia Parker and is funded by an annual donation from the Virginia Parker Foundation.

-This prize is awarded to musicians who demonstrate outstanding talent, musicianship and artistic excellence, and who make a valuable contribution to the artistic life in Canada and internationally.
+This prize is awarded to musicians who demonstrate outstanding talent, musicianship and artistic merit, and who make a valuable contribution to the artistic life in Canada and abroad.

-Your completed application form must be submitted by email on or before the deadline date by 11:59 pm (local time).
-The Canada Council will not assess late or incomplete applications.
+Your completed application form, required documents and support material must be submitted by email on or before the deadline date by 11:59 pm (local time).
+Incomplete or late applications will not be assessed.

 Application limits – you can apply once per year

 An individual may receive this award only once in a lifetime.

 Notification of results – approximately 4 months after the deadline date